Moral Practices - Ethical Standards - Right and Wrong Behavior

 do people give more to individuals then groups?

-is the process by which people give
+is the process by which people

-moral values to others.
+.
 It can be an activity that can take place in any

-organisation during which people are assisted by others, who may be
+organization during which people are assisted by others, who may be

 older, in a position of authority or are more experienced, to make